 On the other hand, if you’re focused on generating leads or sales, channels like email marketing, search engine optimisation (SEO), or pay-per-click (PPC) advertising could be more suitable.

-Consider the unique advantages and limitations of each channel, as well as your budget and resources.
+Consider each channel's unique advantages and limitations, as well as your budget and resources.
 It’s also beneficial to conduct tests and experiments to determine which channels yield the best results for your specific campaign.

 By combining data-driven insights with a clear understanding of your goals, target audience, and available resources, you can make informed decisions about the right mix of marketing channels to maximise effective campaign management.